TALK TO AN EXPERT+977-9764792172

 • Permits and Fees: All necessary permits for the Mundum Trail Trek, such as the TIMS (Trekkers’ Information Management System) card and any local trekking permits are included.

-• Domestic Transport: This include a domestic flight from Kathmandu and Diktel at the beginning and return from Sotang Bazaar to Kathmandu by private vehicle.
+• Transport: This includes a scenic drive from Kathmandu and Diktel at the beginning and return from Sotang Bazaar to Kathmandu by private vehicle.

 • Guide and Porters: Services of an experienced English-speaking trekking guide and porters to carry luggage (one porter for two trekkers).
 This includes their salary, insurance, equipment, transportation, food, and accommodation.